DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 From the previous payload you can see there are more columns in a Datavalue

 The more advanced scenario is to including one or more dimensions.
-This allows for filtering of dataValues in DigiLEAN.
+This can be useful for extra information or for filtering of dataValues in DigiLEAN.

 The nature of the dimensions are somewhat dynamic.
-So based on configuration the values that is to be posted might vary.
+So based on configuration the values that is to be posted can vary based on the configuration.

 ### The configuration